Be the first to rate this article

 Big, strong and comfortable, the Toyota LandCruiser has long been a favourite with four-wheel drive vehicle buyers.
 With the improvements in the latest models, it's likely to do even bigger business.

-One of the most significant changes in the latest models is the engine.
+One of the most significant changes in the 1993 model is the engine.
 Gone is the long-serving, but outdated 4.0 litre engine and in its place is a brand new multi-valve DOHC 4.5 litre unit.

 The new engine, which is now the standard petrol powerplant in both the 75 "workhorse" Series and the 80 Series wagons, gives 40 per cent more power and is much smoother and more responsive than the old engine.